July 3, 1918

 August 17, 1915

 One of the darkest episodes in Georgia history, the lynching of Leo Frank in Marietta, occurred on this day in 1915.
-Frank was convicted in 1913 of murdering Mary Phagan, a 15 year old employed by Frank at the National Pencil Factory in Atlanta.
-Police immediately suspected Frank, a New York Jew, despite strong evidence […]
+Frank was convicted in 1913 of murdering Mary Phagan, a thirteen-year-old employed by Frank at the National Pencil Factory in Atlanta.
+Police immediately suspected Frank, a New York Jew, despite strong evidence against a […]

 May 23, 1914